 With greater awareness, methods of prevention and treatments, it's possible to be protected from skin cancer.

-To find out more information about common skin problems and diseases, follow the links on the next page.
+To find out more information about common skin problems and diseases, follow the links below.

 - American Academy of Dermatology.
 "Skin Cancer."
 (Accessed 8/7/09) http://www.aad.org/public/publications/pamphlets/sun_skin.html

 - American Cancer Society.
 "Detailed Guide: Skin Cancer -- Basal and Squamous Cell."
 (Accessed 8/8/09) http://www.cancer.org/docroot/cri/content/cri_2_4_1x_what_is_skin_cancer_51.asp?sitearea=

 - Associated Press.
 "Study: Tanning Beds Can Be As Deadly As Arsenic."
 MSNBC health.
 July 29, 2009.
 (Acccessed 8/8/09)http://www.msnbc.msn.com/id/32187497/